 Where to Stay in Dadaocheng

-If you are planning your Taipei trip and wondering where to stay, Dadaocheng hotels and Dihua Street hotels are fine choices in the center of it all!
+If you are planning your Taipei trip and wondering where to stay in Taipei, Dadaocheng hotels and Dihua Street hotels are fine choices in the center of it all!
 Not only can you have access to Dihua Street, Ningxia Night Market, Beimen, Taipei Main Station, and more, but some of these hotels are housed in beautiful historic buildings with a vintage atmosphere.
 Here are my recommendations:

 Dihua Street on Lunar New Year